 Resources & Considerations

 There are excellent resources at Wesleyan for the prospective graduate student.
 Professors are one of your best resources because they have completed the entire graduate process from filling out applications to the job search following graduate work.
 Also, check with alumni who are doing the work you want to do.
 Ask them about their educational experiences.
-The Career Center's alumni network (WesCAN) is a good place to begin.
+Browse Wesconnect to begin your networking.

 Before you can begin selecting schools, you need to define your goals and decide what it is you hope to gain from graduate school.
 If you have decided what career you are striving for and have done some basic research, you probably have a good sense of which degree you will need.
 You should know whether you need to earn a Master's or Ph.D. or one of the variations of each (i.e. M.Ed., M.S.W., Psy.D.).
 You should also have a sense of the specialty you're after.
 Defining these goals will make the selection process much easier, because you will know exactly what you are looking for in a program, and whether a particular school can satisfy your criteria.

 - Reading: Examine professional journals and publications.
 They will provide you with important insight on your field.
 Know that graduate studies require extensive amounts of independent reading.

 - Writing: A major part of graduate work involves writing.
 You will be expected to write as much, if not more than you did in college (depending on your major).
 Often the final product is a thesis or some extensive work on a particular subject.

 - Statistics: Most graduate programs require a statistics course.
 You may want to take a statistics course as an undergraduate or during the summer to prepare yourself for this course, especially if you have not taken a mathematics course recently.

 - Presentations: You will be expected to deliver presentations in graduate school.
 If you become a teaching assistant, you can count on addressing crowds often.
 To prepare for this, practice speaking to groups as often as you can.
 Student organizations often provide exciting speaking opportunities.